hspsh/labella/backend/README.md

 ## Production

 If you are running it outside the docker, then please run:
-`java -Dspring.datasource.url=jdbc:h2:file:/path/to/labella/db -DprinterName=??? -Dserver.port=8080 -jar app.jar`
+`java -jar -Dspring.datasource.url=jdbc:h2:file:./path/to/labella/db -DprinterName=??? -Dserver.port=8080 -Dlabel.width=??? -Dlabel.height=??? app.jar`
 Best build by gettobuild.sh, it will build also frontend.